-Seeing this, the second stone wanted to follow the first, but as it feared suffering tribulations, it gave up.
-Afterward, it was smashed and then was used to build the museum for the first stone.
+Seeing this, the second stone wanted to follow the first stone’s example, but as it feared suffering tribulations, it gave up.
+Afterward, to build a more splendid museum for the first stone, people went up to the mountain to look for stones.
+The second stone, chosen as material, was smashed and used to build the museum for the first stone.

-They are both stones, yet had different fates.
+They were both stones, yet had different fates.
 The first stone chose a perilous and bumpy road.
-After having weathered all the vicissitudes and tribulations of the world, it ultimately became a gem, a wonder among stones, praised by thousands of people.
-Without a doubt, what it chose was the path of success; while the second stone, for fearing hardships and tribulations, chose temporary pleasure and comfort, and in the end was smashed to pieces.
-There is no doubt that it chose the path of failure.
+After having experienced the vicissitudes and tribulations of the world, it ultimately became a gem, a wonder among stones, praised by thousands of people.
+Without a doubt, what it chose was the path of success.
+By contrast, the second stone, for fearing hardships and tribulations, chose temporary pleasure and comfort, and in the end was smashed to pieces.
+There is no doubt that the path it chose was the path of failure.

 From this story, I thought of this: As Christians, we, just like these two stones, need to make choices on the path of belief in God.
 If we choose to be the first stone, which means that we choose to take the path of pursuing the truth and knowing God, then we must suffer somewhat, abandon and relinquish some things such as fame and gain, status, wealth, the pleasures of the world, and even our worldly future prospects.
 And we also need to experience all kinds of sufferings and ordeals in various circumstances, such as the persecution, the slander, the derision and the insult of the worldly people.
-After experiencing the refinement of these sufferings, our love for God will become strong and not weak and we can be purified.
-If we do not undergo these painful trials but revel in comfort, we certainly will not gain the truth, much less receive God’s approval and be made perfect by God.
-Those who are greatly used by God all have undergone many painful ordeals, and those who are blessed by God have stoodin the midst of agonizing trials.
-Peter received hundreds of trials within merely seven years.
+After experiencing the refinement of these sufferings, our faith for God will become resolute and not weak and we can be purified.
+If we do not undergo these painful trials but revel in comfort, we certainly will not gain the truth, much less receive God’s approval.
+Sufferings and trials are the path that must be traversed in order for us to be made perfect by God—those who are greatly used by God all have undergone many painful ordeals, and those who are blessed by God have stood testimony in the midst of agonizing trials.
+For example, Peter received hundreds of trials within merely seven years.
 Although he suffered a lot during that time, he ultimately became someone who knew God and was perfected.
 It can be seen from his experience that painful trials are the wealth of our lives, which bring us life, hope, and blessings.
-Just like the says, “that he might humble you, and that he might prove you, to do you good at your latter end” (Deuteronomy 8:16).
+Just like thesays, “That He might humble you, and that He might prove you, to do you good at your latter end” (Deuteronomy 8:16).

 Job is another example.
-It was after undergoing great sufferings and trials that he received God’s blessings.
-He lost his livestock that filled the mountains and untold masses of wealth; his body became covered in sore boils; and he also encountered the slander from his three friends and his wife.
+It was after undergoing great sufferings and trials that he received God’s greater blessings.
+During the trails, he lost his livestock that filled the mountains and untold masses of wealth; his body became covered in sore boils; and he also encountered the slander from his three friends and his wife.
 Although Job suffered so many hardships, he was still able to obey God without complaint, and he finally stood testimony for God, putting Satan to shame and defeating it.
-Experiencing such sufferings, Job no longer just heard of God by the hearing of the ear, but personally felt the existence of God; he received God’s approval and His double blessings.
+Experiencing such sufferings, Job no longer just heard of God by the hearing of the ear, but personally felt the existence of God; he received God’s approval and gained redoubled blessings from Him.
 The path taken by Job in his belief in God is worthy of being imitated by us.
-Although we will suffer a great deal of pain walking such a path, we can satisfy God and receive the Creator’s approval and blessing, which is the most valuable and meaningful thing.
+Although we will suffer a great deal of pain walking such a path, we can satisfy God and receive His approval and blessing, which is the most valuable and meaningful thing.
 Just like the first stone, though being weathered and polished for years, it ultimately became a gem praised by thousands of people, and enjoyed the joy of success.

-Nowadays, for the pursuit of knowing God, some brothers and sisters gave up the enjoyments of their flesh to expend for God, and even if they were imprisoned and suffered great pain and torment, they did not leave God.
-After experiencing all kinds of suffering, trial, and refining, they ultimately become people who love God, who are of the same mind as God, and who live out the likeness of a real man.
-This fulfills the words in the Bible, “For our light affliction, which is but for a moment, works for us a far more exceeding and eternal weight of glory; While we look not at the things which are seen, but at the things which are not seen: for the things which are seen are temporal; but the things which are not seen are eternal” (2 Corinthians 4:17-18).
+Nowadays, for the pursuit of knowing God, some brothers and sisters give up the enjoyments of their flesh to expend for God, and even though they are imprisoned and suffer great pain and torment, they do not leave God.
+After experiencing all kinds of sufferings, trials, and refining, they ultimately become people who love God, who are of the same mind as God, and who live out the likeness of a real man.
+This fulfills the words in the Bible, “For our light affliction, which is but for a moment, works for us a far more exceeding and eternal weight of glory; While we look not at the things which are seen, but at the things which are not seen: for the things which are seen are temporal; but the things which are not seen are eternal” (2 Corinthians 4:17–18).

-If we choose to be the second stone, which is to say, if we do not seek the truth, pursue to know God or satisfy Him, or follow His way, but just are content with the status quo and enjoy fleshly comforts, only attending meetings, praying, and reading God’s words for killing time, filling the void in our hearts, or family peace, then we won’t gain God’s approval, but will only ruin our own lives.
-Then we, like the second stone, choose the path of failure.
-In the end, our dreams of being blessed shall be shattered.
+If we choose to be the second stone, which is to say, if we do not seek the truth, pursue to know God or practice His words, but are instead content with the status quo, care about the flesh and lust for enjoyment and comfort, only satisfied with attending meetings, praying, and reading God’s words, just for killing time, filling the void in our hearts, or family peace, then we won’t gain God’s approval, but will only ruin our own lives.
 Every one of us whowants to gain the beautiful destination prepared by God, but whether we will succeed or fail depends on the path that we walk.

 It reminds me of a passage of God’s word in a book: “If what you seek is the truth, what you put into practice is the truth, and what you attain is a change in your disposition, then the path that you tread is the right one.
 If what you seek is the blessings of the flesh, and what you put into practice is the truth of your own conceptions, and if there is no change in your disposition, … then what you seek will surely take you to hell, for the path that you walk is the path of failure.
 Whether you will be made perfect or eliminated depends on your own pursuit, which is also to say that success or failure depends on the path that man walks.”